 Having food storage for emergencies, job loss, economic disasters, etc. is very important.
 It brings peace of mind to any parent knowing that they will be able to provide food for themselves and family during tough times.

-I have grown up being taught that you should have a 3 month supply of food that you commonly eat and can rotate through and a one year supply of staple survival foods that last much longer (10-30 years or more).
-We have had a 3 month supply plus a bit more for the last few years but recently we wanted to expand that to include a full year’s supply.
+I have grown up being taught that you should have a 3 month supply of food and supplies (paper goods, hygiene products, etc.) that you can rotate through and a one year supply of staple survival foods that last much longer (10-30 years or more).
+I wrote this blog post years ago when we were getting our food storage set up.

 Of course, I love to get the best deals and save the most where I can, so here are seven steps to take to save on your food storage:

-This LDS website link has staple foods (wheat, oats, flour, sugar, rice, etc.) at the cheapest price you will find them.
+This Church of Jesus Christ website link has staple foods (wheat, oats, flour, sugar, rice, etc.) at the cheapest price you will find them.
 They are already stored in #10 cans for long-term preservation (if you find them cheaper, please let me know, but I kind of doubt you will).
 Further, they ship the food to your door.
-I’m not sure what the shipping costs would be for you, but I was only charged $3.00 in shipping for over 500 pounds of food!!!
-You did not read that wrong, three dollars for over five hundred pounds of food shipped!
-If you do not live in Utah shipping charges may be much more, I don’t know.

 I recommend putting an item in your cart and going through the first section of checkout (where you enter your address) and seeing what the shipping charges amount to.
 Even if you have to pay more in shipping you will probably still save money because I found that the Church of Jesus Christ of Latter-Day Saints website’s food was significantly cheaper ($2.00+ for the #10 cans cheaper) than all other preparedness websites.
 The website is limited in the food they sell so I bought the staple foods they offered and then looked all around for an inexpensive website for specialty foods.

-IMPORTANT: I just learned that if you live next to an LDS cannery getting the food is even cheaper… about 30% cheaper than ordering online!!
+IMPORTANT: I just learned that if you live next to a Church of Jesus Christ cannery getting the food is even cheaper… about 30% cheaper than ordering online!!
 So see if there is a cannery near you before buying online.

 The other website I came across (decided to order from) is this one Emergency Essentials/BePrepared.
+This website is only accessible in the US).
 I found that they have a clearance/sale section and often have significant savings on their food as well.
 Further, the food reviews for most everything is fantastic.
 The dry instant milk is the best reviewed online, the freeze dried cheese, fruit, meat, etc. all have great reviews.
 Further, you can buy many normal items and unusual items freeze dried on this website too.
 I also received an excellent shipping price!
 They only charged me $13.00 to ship over 50 pounds worth of food as well.

 We also have 3- 55 gallon water barrel drums we are working on sanitizing and filling and a 3 month food storage upstairs in the kitchen, pantry and cupboards.